 - File a Corrected 941.
 If the mistake was included in Form 941 (quarterly payroll) report, you will need to file a correction form (941-X) to receive a refund.

 - Change the employee's payroll record.
 Deduct the over-payment of Social Security taxes from the employee's payroll tax record.
 The W-2 Form for an employee who earns more than $106,800 should show (1) the total amount of pay earned for the year and (2) the total Social Security wages as $106,800.
 The Medicare wages will be the same as the total amount of pay.

 Reporting FICA Tax Withholding

 You must report FICA tax withholding:

 - To the employee, including both the withholding for the current pay and total amount of FICA tax withheld for the year to date

 - To the IRS on Form 941- the Employer's Quarterly Wage and Tax Report.

-- And on the employee's W-2 form at the end of the year.
+- On the employee's W-2 form at the end of the year.